gromacs/gromacs/docs/reference-manual/references.rst

 .. _refCaleman2008a:

-:sup:`146` C. Caleman and D. van der Spoel, “Picosecond Melting of Ice by an Infrared Laser Pulse - A simulation study,” *Angew.
+:sup:`146` C. Caleman and D. van der Spoel, "Picosecond Melting of Ice by an Infrared Laser Pulse - A simulation study," *Angew.
 Chem., Int.
 Ed.
 Engl.*, **47** 1417–1420 (2008).

 .. raw:: html